Setting up the planning environment

 Enabling the planning interface

-As long as you're running Advanced Roadmaps (version 3.0 and later), any newly created plans will have the interface enabled by default.
+As long as you're running Portfolio for Jira (version 3.0 and later), any newly created plans will have the interface enabled by default.
 However, for plans that have already existed before upgrading to version 3.0 or later, you'll need to enable the interface in your individual plans.
 Your plan will not get the interface until this is enabled in the plan itself.

 Other things to note:

-- We recommend that you use the latest version of Advanced Roadmaps so you get the latest and greatest features.
+- We recommend that you use the latest version of Portfolio for Jira so you get the latest and greatest features.

 - We highly recommend you use Chrome or Firefox as your browser.